 The IGT and the Deputy IGT together act as the agency Executive (the Executive) and oversee these arrangements.
+Committees are established to undertake certain administrative requirements and for the purpose of conducting research and analysis as well as making recommendation.

 Fraud prevention and control